lshuns/CosmicShearRB/SimCat/README.md

 Scripts to deal with the simulated catalogue.
-The simulated catalogue is available by request.
+The simulated catalogue is available on request.

 Columns in simulated catalogues: